tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

   - file: /packages/react-tinacms/src/index.ts
     details: Imports useLocalForm and useWatchFormValues from react-tinacms metapackage
 ---
 ## Tina + Next: Part II

-**Note: This blog was updated as of 12.06.19 related to [these changes](https://tinacms.org/blog/deprecating-tina-git-server/)**
+**Updated on 03/13/20:** renamed `<Tina>`  to `<TinaProvider>` ([#873](https://github.com/tinacms/tinacms/pull/873)).

 This blog is a part of a series exploring the use of Next.js + Tina.
 In [Part I](https://tinacms.org/blog/simple-markdown-blog-nextjs/), we learned how to create a simple markdown-based blog with Next.
-In this post we’ll add content editing capacity by configuring the site with TinaCMS.
+In this post, we’ll add content editing capacity by configuring the site with TinaCMS.

 ### Next.js Recap ▲

-[Next.js](https://nextjs.org/) is **a React “metaframework”** (a framework built on a framework) for developing web applications, built by the team at [ZEIT](https://zeit.co/).
+[Next.js](https://nextjs.org/) is **a React “meta-framework”** (a framework built on a framework) for developing web applications, built by the team at [ZEIT](https://zeit.co/).
 Read [Part I](https://tinacms.org/blog/simple-markdown-blog-nextjs/) to get familiar with Next.js basics.

 ### Tina Overview 🦙

 We like to say that "[Tina](https://tinacms.org/) is not a CMS".
-Rather, Tina is a collection of open-source javascript components that you build into your site codebase — **a toolkit for creating a real time content-editing UI.** It's incredibly flexible, developers are in absolute control over content management, and editors get a "real-time WYSIWYG" experience.
+Rather, Tina is a collection of open-source javascript components that you build into your site codebase — **a toolkit for creating a real-time content-editing UI.** It's incredibly flexible, developers are in absolute control over content management, and editors get a "real-time WYSIWYG" experience.

 The best way to get a feel for how Tina works is to use it.
-We hope that by the end of this tutorial, you’ll not only learn how to use Tina, but also how Tina rethinks the way a CMS should work.
+We hope that by the end of this tutorial, you’ll not only learn how to use Tina but also how Tina rethinks the way a CMS should work.

 ## Let’s Get Started

 ![tinacms editing gif](/gif/tina-nextjs.gif)

-This tutorial will show you how to install and **configure Tina for editing content on a simple markdown-based blog** that was created in last week’s post.
+This tutorial will show you how to install and **configure Tina for editing content on a simple Markdown-based blog** that was created in last week’s post.
 If you want to dig into how the base blog was made, read [Part I](https://tinacms.org/blog/simple-markdown-blog-nextjs/) of this series.

 > Jump ahead to see the [final repo here](https://github.com/kendallstrautman/brevifolia-next-tinacms).
 Or check out the [Tina + Next.js documentation](https://tinacms.org/docs/nextjs/overview) here